 How quickly can I see Katie Kissel?

 Katie Kissel typically can speak with new clients within 48 hours.
-You can see their current availability and request an appointment on their profile page.
+You can see their current general office hours and request an appointment on their profile page.

 What languages does Katie Kissel speak?